 Other report cards, like a progress update on Iowa’s Water Quality Initiative, also highlight farmers’ environmental progress.

 - Iowa farmers planted approximately 472,500 total acres of cover crops in the fall of 2015.
 That’s an increase of 35 percent compared to 350,000 acres in 2014, and up dramatically from less than 10,000 acres in 2009.
 Cover crops grow during the late fall and early spring, after the fall harvest of corn and soybeans and before the next spring’s planting.
 They have shown to significantly reduce losses of nitrates and phosphorus that could otherwise end up in surface water.
+Reducing nitrates and phosphorus entering watersheds is a key component of protecting Iowa water quality.

 - The implementation of select conservation practices kept more than 3.8 million pounds of nitrogen from entering surface water in Iowa.
 In addition, nearly 218,000 pounds of phosphorus was kept out of surface water.